PolusAI/microjson/README.md

 MicroJSON is a JSON-based format inspired by [GeoJSON](https://geojson.org), designed to encode a variety of data structures related to microscopy images.
 It can handle representations of reference points, regions of interest, and other annotations, making it an ideal solution for conveying complex microscopy data in a straightforward, easy-to-use format.

+For more extensive documentation, please refer to the [online documentation](https://polusai.github.io/microjson/).

 ## Features

 MicroJSON offers a range of features designed to meet the needs of microscopy data representation: